mylar3/mylar3/README.md

 - Close your issue when it's solved!

 ## Requirements
-- At least Python version 2.7.9 (3.x is not supported)
+- At least Python version 3.8.1 (2.x is not supported)
 - ComicVine API key (found [here](https://comicvine.gamespot.com/api/) - program will have limited to no functionality without it

-- UnRaR / RAR is required if metatagging is enabled within the program.
+## Installation
+- run `pip install -r requirements.txt` to install all required dependencies not included

 ## Usage
 To start the program, type `python Mylar.py` inside the root of the Mylar directory.
 Typing `python Mylar.py --help` will give a list of available options.